roangelo.net

 - Kant, geometry, philosophy, and grammar

-Concepts -- i.e. rules for using words -- define -- i.e. set the limits of -- phenomena, not vice versa.
+Concepts -- i.e. rules for using words -- define -- i.e. set the limits of -- phenomena, and not vice versa.
+Trying to find the limits of a concept (e.g. 'piety', 'mind', 'time', 'love', 'beauty'), by grasping the essence of a phenomenon is like trying to capture a cloud with a butterfly net.
 [The contrary view.]
-Trying to find the limits of a concept (e.g. 'mind', 'time', 'love'), by grasping the essence of a phenomenon is like trying to capture a cloud with a butterfly net.

-It may be possible to explain the formation of the concepts of natural language on the basis of the facts in plain view (which are the conceived facts (cf. "conceived percepts"; Goethe: "all fact is already conceived fact")) (OC § 617) or metaphysically (as in Plato or in the theory of abstraction), but both kinds of explanation are speculative.
+It may be possible to explain the formation of the concepts of natural language (1) on the basis of the facts in plain view (which are, admittedly, the conceived facts; cf. "conceived percepts"; Goethe: "all fact is already conceived fact") (OC § 617), or (2) metaphysically (as does Plato or the theory of abstraction), but both kinds of explanation are speculative.

-Does x belong to the picture or to the picture frame?
-Not making that distinction, but attributing to the picture what belongs to the frame, might be called the fallacy of the unframed picture.
-(The comparison: as an unconceived sense perception is unintelligible ("percepts without concepts are blind"), so an unframed picture is unintelligible ("a picture without a frame is blind".)
+Does quality x belong to the picture or to the picture frame?
+Not making that distinction, but attributing to the picture what belongs to the frame, can be called the fallacy of the unframed picture (PI § 114).
+Just as unconceptualized sense perceptions ("percepts without concepts") are unintelligible, so pictures without picture frames are pictures without meaning.

-'The grass is green' (Russell).
+'Grass is really green' (Russell).
 Eyes and Language

 Percepts without concepts are blind.
 (Kant)